tbrowder/Text-Utils/README.md

 # Text::Utils

-This model provides some miscellaneous text processing routines not provided by core Raku.
+This module provides some miscellaneous text processing routines not provided by core Raku.
 (Note it replaces the now-deprecated `Text::More` module.)

 Note this is version `2.0.0` which introduces a new API 2 for